 - It is used to treat HIV infection.

-- If you are taking any of these drugs: Dofetilide, rifabutin, rifampin, rifapentine, or St. John’s wort.
+- If your child is taking any of these drugs: Dofetilide, rifabutin, rifampin, rifapentine, or St. John’s wort.

 This is not a list of all drugs or health problems that interact with this drug.